 Start thinking

-It’s not an exact science, but avoiding these five clangers should give your business more of a fighting chance.
+It’s not an exact science, but avoiding these five clangers should give startups like you more of a fighting chance.